agnwinds/python/docs/sphinx/source/running_sirocco.rst

   too distant future.

 -srclassic
-   Use Sirocco with full special relativity for Doppler shits, etc., but do not include any co-moving frame effects.
+   Use SIROCCO with full special relativity for Doppler shits, etc., but do not include any co-moving frame effects.

 -no-matrix-storage
    Do not store macro-atom transition matrices if using the macro-atom line transfer and the matrix matom_transition_mode.